Helping someone else

 If you think a colleague might be in distress, how you respond will depend on your relationship with them, the severity of the situation, and what they share with you.

 For instance, if they are a friend, they might simply need a safe space to talk.
-However, if it’s someone you manage, or their issues are affecting their job performance or the team’s well-being, you may need to seek additional advice and support to handle the situation effectively.
+However, if it’s someone you manage, or their issues are affecting their job performance or the team’s wellbeing, you may need to seek additional advice and support to handle the situation effectively.

 Guidance for supporting someone else